LRGH/plasmasm/README.md

 version of objdump is OK) and therefore there are special cases to make `testing_plasmasm.py` succeed in case of assembler bugs.

-## Use of plasmasm as a framework
+## Use of PlasmASM as a framework

-Once plasmasm has generated an internal representation of its input, this representation can be modified before generating some output.
+Once PlasmASM has generated an internal representation of its input, this representation can be modified before generating some output.

 Examples will be provided, later...